MaxDobbs32/Axios/README.md

 The implementation as found in axios.c can read program files and run a shell.
 For writing program files, text files are likely the easiest to work with, since they only contain character encodings.
 (This implementation assumes your computer saves files in UTF-8.)

+All this can be done in the menu, which you will see if you don't run the program with any arguments (e.g. just running ./axios.o).
+Alternatively, you can pass a file name as an argument on programs start, such as in the example below:

+    ./axios.o Example Programs/hello world.txt

 The language is explained in much greater detail in the "Guide to Axios.pdf" document.
 Below is a fairly brief summary of how Axios works.

 Axios operates on a list of cells that grows over time.
 Each cell has two possible values, zero or one (not to be confused with the 0 and 1 operators).
 In this implimentation, cells are stored as bits, but other data types like booleans can also serve this purpose.
 There is also a pointer located along the list.